Choosing Helmets & Clothing

 - comply with any standard accepted by a member of the European Economic Area which offers a level of safety and protection equivalent to BS 6658:1985 and carry a mark equivalent to the BSI kitemark.

 If your helmet receives any serious impact you should always buy a new one.
-Damage won’t always be visible to the naked eye.
+Damage will not always be visible to the naked eye.
 For this reason you should never buy a second-hand helmet.

 A visor or goggles are vital to protect your eyes from wind, rain, insects and road dirt.
 All visors or goggles must comply with a British Standard and display a BSI kitemark, or they must comply with a European standard which offers a level of safety and protection at least equivalent to the British Standard and carry a mark equivalent to the BSI kitemark (ECE 22-05).